theMcSam/themcsam.github.io/_posts/2024-12-26-HTB-Quack-Quack.md

 Overview:

 ### Basic file checks
-The challenge starts off with a zip we download from the HTB website.
-These are the files contained in the zip file.
+The challenge begins with a zip file that we download from the HTB website.
+Here's a breakdown of its contents:
 ```
 mcsam@0x32:~/HTBAppocalypse/pwn/quack_quack$ unzip -l pwn_quack_quack.zip
 Archive:  pwn_quack_quack.zip